Welcome to our Governor pages.

 Evaluating Recent Impact

-The Chair of the Premises, Health & Safety and Finance Committee has attended budget review meetings and supported the headteacher and School Business Manager in collating the evidence for the Schools Financial Value Standard (SFVS) audit.
-The Personnel and Pupils Committee investigated whether further opportunities for swimming lessons were viable, following a request to review swimming provision from a parent, which has led to a catch-up programme being run for weaker swimmers in Years 4-6.
+The Chair of the Operations Committee has attended budget review meetings and supports the headteacher and School Business Manager in collating the evidence each year for the Schools Financial Value Standard (SFVS) audit.
+The Standards Committee are currently working with key staff to develop the Scheme of Work for Relationships Education in preparation for its launch later in the academic year.